Easy DIY Mantle Update with White Washing Method

 Then, with a paper towel lightly dab stain on your stone (or brick).
 The key here is to use very little so it goes into your crevices and cracks.

-I highly suggest doing smaller areas at a time so you can then use a clean paper towel to rub excess stain off.
+I highly suggest doing smaller areas at a time so you can then use a clean paper towel to rub the excess stain off.

 Easy DIY Mantle Update